Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/zerto_multi_site/guide.en-gb.md

 Diagram Explanation:

-- OPNSense Public IP – The public IP of the customer firewall/router.
+- **OPNSense Public IP**: The public IP of the customer firewall/router.
-- OPNSense Private IP – The internal IP address of the customer firewall.
+- **OPNSense Private IP**: The internal IP address of the customer firewall.
-- ZVM Private IP – The internal IP of the customer Zerto Virtual Manager.
+- **ZVM Private IP**: The internal IP of the customer Zerto Virtual Manager.
-- Internal ZVM Network – The LAN connecting customer ZVM and vRAs.
+- **Internal ZVM Network**: The LAN connecting customer ZVM and vRAs.
-- OVHcloud Public IP – The public-facing IP for the Managed vSphere.
+- **OVHcloud Public IP**: The public-facing IP for the Managed vSphere.
-- OVHcloud ZVM Network /23 – The private network within the hosted Managed vSphere.
+- **OVHcloud ZVM Network /23**: The private network within the hosted Managed vSphere.
-- ZVM Private IP (Managed vSphere) – The private IP addresses of Zerto VMs (ZVM and vRAs) hosted in Managed vSphere.
+- **ZVM Private IP (Managed vSphere)**: The private IP addresses of Zerto VMs (ZVM and vRAs) hosted in Managed vSphere.

 This setup ensures secure VPN connectivity between on-premises Zerto and OVHcloud Managed vSphere, allowing multi-site replication and disaster recovery.

 ## Troubleshooting Tips

 - **VPN issues**: Check credentials, firewall and network settings.
-- **Token/site pairing**: Verify token, ZVM IP and licensing.
+- **Token/site pairing**: Verify the token, ZVM IP and Zerto license.

 ## Security Considerations